ayal/weavy/README.md

 run it once, currently it deletes all docs every time

 # run search (hybrid)
-`python search.py "what are the foods richest in b12"`
+`python search.py "gut microbiome"`

 # run rag:
-`python rag.py "what are the foods richest in b12"` `python rag.py "kaki"`
+`python rag.py "what do you knwo about gut microbiome"` `python rag.py "kaki"`